 Yes, they do work

-I’ve tested them on my two boys and they do work (see below)… however, the novelty does where off, so you might need more than three designs!
+I’ve tested them and they do work (see below)… however, the novelty does where off, so you might need more than three designs!

 Step by step guide